ynotstartups/notes/notes/cheat-sheet-vim.md

 ## Registers

-Registers used for recording `qq` is the same one used for yank `"qy`, so we can see the recording command by `"qp` and edit the recording (see `:help usr_10.txt` Record and playback commands)!
+Registers used for recording `qq` is the same one used for yank `"qy`, so we can see the recorded command by `"qp` and edit the recording (see `:help usr_10.txt` Record and playback commands)!

 Use uppercase letter to add to registers, e.g. `"ay` and then `"Ay` to append yanked text to register a